Capgemini/microsoft-team-labs/codelabs/alm-development-hub-usage.md

 ## Approve the merge

 To start the process of merging the developed changes into the master solution the **Solution Merge** record must be approved.
-On a project you would ask another team member to review your solution.
-When reviewing a solution some of the things to look out for are:
+On a project you would ask another team member to review your solution merge.
+When reviewing a merge some of the things to look out for are:

 - Does the solution contain everything it would need to allow a merge to be successful.
 For example Dependencies, Plugin Steps etc.
 - Does the solution contain items that it does not need.
 For example when adding an existing **Table** to your solution, did all the components unexpectedly get included?